 SQL Managed Instance has two default limits: limit on the number of subnets you can use and a limit on the number of vCores you can provision.
 Limits vary across the subscription types and regions.
 For the list of regional resource limitations by subscription type, see table from Regional resource limitation.
 These are soft limits that can be increased on demand.
 If you need to provision more managed instances in your current regions, send a support request to increase the quota using the Azure portal.
 For more information, see Request quota increases for Azure SQL Database.

 Can I increase the number of databases limit (100) on my managed instance on demand?

 The limit of 100 databases per SQL Managed Instance is a hard limit that cannot be changed.

 Where can I migrate if I have more than 16 TB of data?

 Where can I migrate if I have specific hardware requirements such as larger RAM to vCore ratio or more CPUs?

 Where can I find known issues and defects?

 For product defects and known issues, see Known issues.

 Where can I find latest features and the features in public preview?

-For new and preview features, see Release notes.
+For new and preview features, see What's new.